JoelCantero/frontend-nanodegree-arcade-game/README.md

 ## How to play

-1. You can play it live (see above)
+1. You can play it live (see below)
 2. Download this repository, and executes index.html

 ## Demo